landsh-de/mkcert/README.md

 # mkcert

 This is a reloaded version of mkcert :-)<br><br>
-This fork of mkcert is part of my preparatory work for the <a href="https://gpg4win.de" rel="nofollow">Gpg4Win / GnuPG VS-Desktop</a> - project in the context of "VS-NfD" (aka "de-vs") conformity and hardenings.
+This fork of mkcert is part of my preparatory work for integration of <a href="https://gpg4win.de" rel="nofollow">Gpg4Win / GnuPG VS-Desktop</a> in the context of "VS-NfD" (aka "de-vs") conformity and hardenings.

 In order to comply with the technical requirements of the <a href="https://www.bsi.bund.de/DE/Themen/Oeffentliche-Verwaltung/Zulassung/Liste-zugelassener-Produkte/liste-zugelassener-produkte_node.html" rel="nofollow">BSI (Federal Office for Information Security)</a> for X.509-certificates; i added some hardenings here.
 I also added "ed25519" for testing.<br>